 From Sea to Shining Sea

-Depending on where you start your adventure, if you’re near the coast, take your Mediterranean dip first and then head west toward the Kinneret Lake and Jordan River.
+Depending on where you start your adventure, if you’re near the coast, take your Mediterranean dip first, then head west toward the Kinneret Lake and Jordan River.
 There are about four rafting and inner tubing outfits to choose from for sailing the Jordan River and about as many for the Kinneret.
 Be warned that Israelis often use the term ‘kayaking’ for rafts and inner tubes, although there are companies that offer real, one- and two-person kayaks on the Kinneret.
-During the spring and summer, the Jordan is very calm, for the best ‘white-water’ rafting; consider taking this trip in the spring, when the river is much fuller following the winter rains.
+The Jordan is very calm in spring and summer.
+For the best ‘white-water’ rafting, consider taking this trip in the spring, when the river is much fuller after the winter rains.

 If you want to include hiking in water, consider one of several famous water hikes up north.
 Walk along and through the Amud Stream to the shores of the Kinneret; inside the waterfall of Ein Tina in the Golan Heights; or through the Hatzbani River in the Upper Hula Valley.
 There’s also Nahal Kziv nature reserve, a wonderful riverbed in the valley below the Monfort Crusader-era castle, where you can dip and hike in the spring itself.